netlab-wisconsin/Flint/README.md

 delivering efficient multi-tenancy and workload adaptiveness.

 ## Instructions
-Firstly, install prerequisites through ```install_deps.sh```

-Then, create logical volumes on each FS1600 EBOF NVMe drive on the control plane web interface and connect to them via NVMe-TCP.
+As the first step, create logical volumes on each FS1600 EBOF NVMe drive on the control plane web interface and connect to them via NVMe-TCP.

-To build the project, run
+To build the project, install dependencies through ```install_deps.sh``` and run
 ```
 mkdir build
 cd build